A Systematic Evaluation of GPT-4V's Multimodal Capability for Medical Image Analysis: Appendix

 \subsubsection{Few-shot prompt}

-Figure~\ref{fig:Few shots prompt} showcases our few-shot prompt setting.
-We added two example reports to the prompt.
-We explored three different combinations: (1) exclusively using normal examples, (2) exclusively using abnormal examples), (3) combining one normal and one abnormal example.
-The example reports are displayed in Figure~\ref{fig:Example reports}.
+We add two example reports to the prompt while exploring three different combinations: (1) exclusively using normal examples, (2) exclusively using abnormal examples), (3) combining one normal and one abnormal example.
+The example reports are given in Figure~\ref{fig:Example reports}.

 \textbf{Few-shot normal examples prompt} In this prompt method, we curated reports from two normal samples within the MIMIC-CXR training set.
-To ensure comprehensiveness, we specifically chose reports that were richer in content.
+To ensure comprehensiveness, we specifically chose reports with rich content.

 \textbf{Few-shot abnormal examples prompt} In this prompt method, we carefully chose two reports originating from abnormal samples within the MIMIC-CXR training set.